Stash-Hunting-Item-Tool/Minecraft-Stash-Recorder-Mod-for-Stash-Hunting-Item-Tool/README.md

 # Stash Hunting Item Tool recorder plugin for lambda client.

 This is a tool for recording the contents of the chests in the stashes in minecraft.
-In order to keep the prograam safe, laambda client was used as a base.
+In order to keep the program safe, laambda client was used as a base.
 This is a plugin which could be aded to it.

+It is a part of the larger project which included an API, a discord bot and this minecraft mod for recording the items from the packets.

-## Setup
+## Setup instructions

 To achieve coding building and publishing your own plugin most of the following steps are required.